rizo/Nebula/README.md

 ### Testing

-After building the tests with `make test`, run the tests with
+Build and run tests with `make test`.
+The tests can also be run after they have been built by invoking

 ```bash
 $ ./nebula_test.byte